Chad Townsend: Return to Cronulla-Sutherland

-In round 2 of the 2021 NRL season, Townsend endured a horror night with the boot as he missed three from four conversions, including two in the final ten minutes as Cronulla lost 12-10 against Canberra at Kogarah Oval.

 On 21 April 2021, Townsend signed a three-year deal with the North Queensland Cowboys starting in the 2022 season.

-In round 11 of the 2021 NRL season, he kicked the winning field goal in Cronulla-Sutherland's 13-12 victory over fierce rivals St. George Illawarra in golden point extra-time.

 Return to the New Zealand Warriors

-On the 23 June 2021, it was announced that Townsend would leave the Cronulla-Sutherland Sharks to return to the New Zealand Warriors for the remainder of the 2021 NRL season, with the short term deal not affecting his 2022 deal with the North Queensland Cowboys.
+On 23 June 2021, it was announced that Townsend would leave the Cronulla-Sutherland Sharks to return to the New Zealand Warriors for the remainder of the 2021 NRL season, with the short-term deal not affecting his 2022 deal with the North Queensland Cowboys.

 In round 16, Townsend played his first game for the New Zealand Warriors since his return to the club, playing at halfback against the St. George Illawarra Dragons.
-New Zealand would go on to lose the game 19-18, and to make matters worse Townsend picked up a shoulder injury, putting him out of play for an estimated 6–8 weeks.
+New Zealand would go on to lose the game 19–18, and to make matters worse Townsend picked up a shoulder injury, putting him out of play for an estimated 6–8 weeks.

 North Queensland Cowboys

-In round 1 of the 2022 NRL season, Townsend made his club debut for North Queensland in their 6-4 defeat against Canterbury at the Queensland Country Bank Stadium.
+In round 1 of the 2022 NRL season Townsend made his club debut for North Queensland in their 6–4 defeat against Canterbury at the Queensland Country Bank Stadium.

 Townsend played 26 matches for North Queensland in the 2022 NRL season as the club finished third on the table and qualified for the finals.
 Townsend played in both finals matches including their preliminary final loss to Parramatta.

-In round 1 of the 2023 NRL season, Townsend kicked a field goal with five minutes remaining to seal a 19-18 victory over Canberra.
+In round 1 of the 2023 NRL season, Townsend kicked a field goal with five minutes remaining to seal a 19–18 victory over Canberra.

+Townsend played 24 games for North Queensland in the 2023 NRL season as the club finished 11th on the table.

+In round 2 of the 2024 NRL season, Townsend kicked the winning field goal for North Queensland in their 21-20 golden point extra-time victory over Newcastle.

+Sydney Roosters

+On 2 July 2024, it was confirmed that Townsend would leave the North Queensland Cowboys at the end of the 2024 NRL season, to join the Sydney Roosters for the 2025 NRL season.

+In round 1 of the 2025 NRL season, Townsend made his club debut for the Sydney Roosters against Brisbane which ended in a 50-14 defeat.
+On 8 April 2025, Townsend was demoted to the NSW Cup after a number of sub par performances to start the year.

+After spending three months in exile with the reserve grade team, Townsend was called into the Sydney Roosters side for their round 20 match against Cronulla.
+On 29 July, Townsend announced his official retirement from the NRL.